 In supporting children and young people with allergies, school employees will operate in accordance with South Lanarkshire Council's Safe Systems of Work / risk assessment and national guidance on the administration of medicines.

 Support for Parents/ Carers: clothing grants/free school meals

-In certain circumstances the Council provides support to parents/carers for the purchase of school wear and free school meals.
+In certain circumstances the Council provides support to parents/carers for the purchase of school wear.
+This also now includes nursery children aged 3 and 4 years old.